 As a result, women born abroad to British citizens by descent are in a somewhat better position than men.
 But that’s what we call positive discrimination.

 Another scenario permitting registration of adult persons as British citizens is where the person was born to a British father but did not take British nationality from the father because the parents were not married.
 This historic discrimination against illegitimate children was mitigated by s.
 4G of the British Nationality Act.

 What you will need to demonstrate:

-- Evidence of relationship – a birth certificate issued within the first year of birth showing the names of both parents.
+- Evidence of a relationship – a birth certificate issued within the first year of birth showing the names of both parents.
 If this is not available, other evidence proving paternity, such as DNA test results from an approved DNA test provider, a court order, or other evidence to prove you are related as claimed.

 - Evidence of your father’s British citizenship – this can be a full birth certificate, certificate of naturalisation, passport, or evidence that he was settled in the UK at the time of your birth if you were born in the UK after 1 January 1983.

 - Good character requirement does not apply from 25 July 2019.